SiiriKC/computer-fingerprint-collector/README.md

 MacBook-Pro.local,Darwin,arm,2025-02-02 20:15:00,127.0.0.1;192.168.20.37,52:bb:cc:c1:28:fc;52:bb:cc:c1:28:fb;52:bb:cc:c1:28:db;52:bb:cc:c1:28:dc;36:f0:22:cd:df:c0;36:f0:22:cd:df:c4;36:f0:22:cd:df:c0;ea:eb:49:ef:4a:c5;be:e1:b8:45:6d:cd;96:f8:61:15:85:60;96:f8:61:15:85:60,Internet Up,102.47 Mbps Down / 14.84 Mbps Up / 21.8 ms Ping,5000;6463;7000;8080

 ```
-## Configuration Options
+## Configuration options
-* Port Scanning Range: Modify startPort and endPort in scanActivePorts if you want a different range.
+* Port scanning range: Modify startPort and endPort in scanActivePorts if you want a different range.
-* Dummy Server: Adjust or remove the call to startDummyServer(8080) in main() if you do not need to ensure an open port.
+* Dummy server: Adjust or remove the call to startDummyServer(8080) in main() if you do not need to ensure an open port.
-* Ping Settings: Tweak the command in measureBasicConnectivity() if you need a different host or additional flags.
+* Ping settings: Tweak the command in measureBasicConnectivity() if you need a different host or additional flags.